dmd-program/dmd-400-sp17/capstone-project.md

 # Capstone project

 A capstone project represents the culmination of your interests and skills developed throughout your studies.
-This is an individual project, though you can enlist the help of peer DMD students who may have complimentary skills to help bring your project to fruition.
-The capstone project includes a major research component, and participation in the online capstone project design exhibition.
+Capstone's are typically individual projects, though you have the option to enlist the help of peer DMD students who may have complimentary skills to help bring your project to fruition.
+The capstone project must include a major research component, demonstrated media production skills and techniques, and participation in the online  capstone project exhibition.
 Capstone projects must be able to be completed within the duration of the capstone experience.
 In order to successfully complete the capstone project, a good understanding of media, production workflows, and project scope will be needed.
 You will produce documentation, meet deliverable and milestone deadlines, introduce relevant theory and analysis, and participate in the capstone project online exhibition.

 ## Project deliverables

-The capstone project is broken down into the following deliverable categories:
+The capstone project is broken down into the following deliverable categories.
+See each category for more information about deliverable requirements:

 1. [Project Survey](/capstone-project-survey.md)
 2. [Proposal](/capstone-project-proposal.md)